Generalized Spectral Coarsening: Introduction

 \section{Introduction}

-Discrete representations of geometry such as triangle and tetrahedral meshes are ubiquitous across computer graphics applications such as modelling, simulation and rendering.
-Meshes typically used in computer graphics applications are specific instances of general abstractions called \emph{simplicial complexes}.
+Discrete representations of shape are ubiquitous across computer graphics applications.
+Meshes, a common choice for computer graphics applications, are specific instances of general abstractions called \emph{simplicial complexes}.
 While the vertices of a mesh are commonly embedded (have explicit coordinates) in 2D or 3D, simplicial complexes capture abstract relationships between nodes -- as extensions of graphs by including 3-ary (triangles), 4-ary (tetrahedra) and higher dimensional-relationships.
-We present a coarsening algorithm to unify the simplification of meshes and simplicial complexes of arbitrary dimensionality while preserving desirable properties.
+We develop an algorithm to coarsen simplicial complexes of arbitrary dimensionality.

-Spaces are often characterized by studying the action of differential operators over them.
-The Laplacian operator is an example that makes a common appearance across geometry processing, machine learning, mesh processing and computational topology.
-Its specific definitions and flavours vary widely across domains such as discrete exterior calculus~\cite{crane2013digital}, vector-field processing~\cite{vaxman2016fields,poelke2016boundary,deGoes2016vfp,wardetzky2020discrete,zhao20193dhodge}, fluid simulation~\cite{liu2015model}, mesh segmentation~\cite{lai2008fast}, topological signal processing~\cite{barbarossa2020topological}, random walk representations~\cite{lahav2020meshwalker}, clustering and learning~\cite{ebli2019notion,ebli2020simplicial, keros2022dist2cycle,smirnov2021hodgenet}, etc.